cloudfoundry-community/bosh-softlayer-tools/ci/README.md

   ```
   $ vagrant up --provider=managed
   ```
+  - Unfortunately, we can't just run this command to begin with because Vagrant doesn't currently support multiple providers:
+    ```
+    An active machine was found with a different provider.
+Vagrant
+    currently allows each machine to be brought up with only a single
+    provider at a time.
+A future version will remove this limitation.
+    Until then, please destroy the existing machine to up with a new
+    provider.

+    Machine name: default
+    Active provider: softlayer
+    Requested provider: managed
+    ```

 ## Provisioning the VM
 The [BOSH provisioner for Vagrant](https://github.com/cppforlife/vagrant-bosh) lets you provision guest VMs by specifying a regular BOSH deployment manifest.